opengovfoundation/madison-staging-area/docs/ci_workflow.md

 code within CircleCI.
 It also syncs specific branches to GitHub which allows for Envoyer to kick off auto-deploys from those branches, if configured.

-### Server Management: Forge

-Forge is a service that connects to Linode for server provisioning and management.
-It can create a new Linode VPS for you and configure it to run Laravel (and other PHP) applications.
-It also allows for easy management of multiple sites on the same server, including SSL certificates through LetsEncrypt, databases, and environment file settings.

-Once Forge has been used to set up a server and configure a site, it shouldn't need to be messed with again, except perhaps to change environment settings for a site, or to renew SSL certificates.

-### Deploy & Release Management: Envoyer

-Envoyer is a service for handling release-based deployments of Laravel applications.
-Release-based means that each new deploy is built into it's own new folder and timestamped.
-This allows for a symlinked folder called `current` to always point to the latest release.
-It also allows for easy rollback of a release by simply changing the symlink.

-The Envoyer deploy process is as follows (steps added by us denoted):

-1. Clone down the new release into a timestamped release folder.
-2. Install composer dependencies.
-3. [CUSTOM] Install npm dependencies and run `npm run prod` to build assets.
-4. Activate the new release by switching the symlink to point at it.
-5. [CUSTOM] Clear our Laravel cache, including the view cache.
-6. Purge older releases, based on # we specify to keep around.
-7. Perform a health check on the new release.

-Envoyer goes a few steps further by enabling this all through a web interface, and including other features such as auto-deploying from specific branches in your GitHub repo.
-When new commits are pushed to the specified branch, Envoyer will trigger a new deployment.
-Furthermore, if there are any issues during the deployment process, the new release will not be used.

 ### Build and Test Runner: CircleCI

 CircleCI is a service for running our application's build process, which